- Brand name

 - medicines that you buy at the chemist, supermarket or health food shop

-These medicines may affect the way ZOLACOS CP works.
+These medicines may affect the way ZOLACOS CP works or ZOLACOS CP may affect how these medicines work.

 Your doctor or pharmacist can tell you what to do if you are taking any of these medicines.